 Integration Architecture with Diagram

 The integration architecture is a type of structural diagram that is used to manage different types of the subsystem of one complete system and how they are organized to make one complete system.
 The literal meaning is the blueprint used for technical implementation that includes the complete procedures of how the different parts of the system will be integrated, implemented to form one complete system.
 This complete system will further used for some specific type of application.
 The combined system form can use multiple platforms to achieve scalability and enhance agility without increasing system complexity.

 The decomposing system develops it into a smaller subsystem based on application requirements.
 The basic organization for integration architecture is described below:

 - Hierarchical: The hierarchical organization contains the sub-system that is managed as per the abstraction and intelligence and the hierarchical dependency of the components of the system.

 - Co-operating: The co-operational organization contains the subsystem that is managed based on a functional dependency that is further distributed into the smaller subsystem.

 - Distributed: The subsystems are distributed in computer network form.
 The distributed organization is widely used for the integration architecture and manage the subsystem.

 This is mainly made up of container platforms, API gateway, external applications and storage devices.
-These are the basic that barely used in every integration architecture however, additional elements can be added to the architecture.
-The management of the components is very important as the functionality and other operations can be affected by the management of components of the system.
+These are the basic that barely used in every integration architecture; however, additional elements can be added to the architecture.
+The management of the components is very important as the functionality, and other operations can be affected by the system’s management of components.
 It is important for the system that every component of the system should communicate with each other.

 Components of Integration Architecture